Geography & Weather:

 Costa Rica’s country code is 506.
 To call Costa Rica from the US, dial 011-506 followed by the 8-digit local number.
 Hotels and supplier phone numbers can be found on each travel voucher.
 Cellular service and WiFi are available at almost all destinations.
 Reliability may vary.

-Please contact your service provider to discuss international roaming service packages, as data usage and roaming charges can be very expensive.
-Please note that phone service is not available in many remote areas so be prepared to be completely out of touch for a few days.
+Please contact your service provider to discuss international roaming service packages, as data usage can be very expensive.

 Electricity: